blairanderson/serverlessconsultants/plugins/serverless-plugin-stage-variables.md

 title: Serverless Plugin Stage Variables
 repo: svdgraaf/serverless-plugin-stage-variables
 homepage: 'https://github.com/svdgraaf/serverless-plugin-stage-variables'
-description: "Add stage variables for Serverless 1.x to ApiGateway, so you can use variables in your Lambda's"
+description: 'Add stage variables for Serverless 1.x to ApiGateway, so you can use variables in your Lambda's'
 stars: 17
 stars_trend:
 stars_diff: 0
-forks: 12
+forks: 11
-forks_trend:
+forks_trend: down
-forks_diff: 0
+forks_diff: -1
 watchers: 17
 issues: 1
 issues_trend:
 issues_diff: 0
 ---

 # serverless-plugin-stage-variables
 Add stage variables for Serverless 1.x to ApiGateway, so you can use variables (and CloudFormation references!) in your Lambda's.

 # Usage
 ```yaml

 custom:
   stageVariables:
     bucket_name: ${env.BUCKET_NAME}